bloominstituteoftechnology/AndroidAnimatedImages/README.md

 ## Test

-1. Make sure that you can switch between pages and that each animation playes
+1. Make sure that you can switch between pages and that each animation plays

+## Go further

+Explore the demo animations in Shapeshifter and try and figure out how the more complicated animations are built.